 In addition to transparency, leveraging technology for performance measurement and goal-setting drives autonomy and engagement.
 A single-source platform provides a unified framework everyone in an organization will use, leaving the actual drafting and choosing of goals up to teams and individuals.
 When employees decide on their goals using OKRs, they’re also deciding on how they’re going to accomplish them.
 And when employees can transparently see their manager’s goals (or even the goals of c-suite executives), they understand how their work connects to the larger strategy.

-New workplace models require technology
+New workplace models require tools

 Performance management tools that accurately measure performance with equity and fairness are embedded in the flow of work.
 They are integrated with the everyday tools employees use and feel meaningful.
 The Betterworks platform supports performance enablement by making it easy to set meaningful goals, calibrate them, and update progress automatically.
 This seamless communication, transparent source of truth, and company-wide framework is imperative when operating a hybrid workplace.